thresh97/aws-vmseries-builds/blueprints/vmseries-gwlb-asg-3nic-pswlp-aws-secrets/README.md

 ### Overview
-This blueprint builds an AWS Autoscaling Group with Warmpool of VM Series NGFW firewalls integrated with a GWLB.
+This blueprint builds an AWS Autoscaling Group with VM Series NGFW firewalls integrated with a GWLB.
 This is a greenfield deployment that is similar to the PAN VM Series Centralized AWS GWLB Reference Architecture with Centralized Egress and E/W Inspection via TGW and Distributed Ingress inspection.
 It uses AWS Secrets for Basic instance meta-data based bootstrapping.
-It also uses two dataplane interfaces with the optional overlay routing functionality of the GWLB VM series integration.
+It also uses two dataplane interfaces for use with the optional overlay routing functionality of the GWLB VM series integration.
 It is licensed via Panorama SW Licensing Plugin.
+It is delicensed via Terminate Lambda function Lifecycle Hook.
 This is intended for demo, non-prod, and/or sandbox use.
 It is not production grade.

 - 3 NICs per VM Series EC2 Instance
   - Managment Interface swap to allow registration in GWLB Target Group by Instance ID from ASG Launch Template.
   - ENI0 data-plane and ENI1 are in the same subnet per instance.
 This is an AWS ASG Launch Template constraint.
   - ENI2 in NAT-GW subnet.
-Added via Lifecycle Lambda Function.
+Added via Launch Lifecycle Hook by Lambda Function.
 - GWLB, GWLBE, VM Series ENI0 and ENI1 are all in the same subnet per AZ.
-- Licensed via Panorama SW Licensing plugin
+- Licensed with Panorama SW Licensing plugin
-- Delicensed via Lifecycle Lambda to Panorama XML API
+- Delicensed with Lambda Function to Panorama XML API via Terminate Lifecycle Hook.
-  - Plugin is not used to deactivate licenses based on disconnected timeout.
+  - SW Licensing Plugin is not used to deactivate licenses based on disconnected timeout.
 - Basic Bootstrapping via AWS Secrets
 - No S3 Buckets.
   - Must use custom AMI to use PAN-OS version not in Marketplace.
-  - Must use Panorama 10.2 content auto-push if policies in Device Group reference dynamic content updates (PANW EDL).
 - Using ELB Health Checks on ASG will terminate instances that do not successfully complete Licensing and Commit-All of DG and TS from Panorama
 - VM Series cannot be healthy in GWLB Target Group without successful commit of TS from Panorama
 - Target Tracking autoscaling policy simplifies configuration and allows multiple instance launch per scale-out event if supported by licensing and ASG max_size.